Donations of tinned and packaged food and toys are being sought to make up hampers for disadvantaged local families.

-Donations of unwrapped gifts and food items are being sought, with festive items such as Christmas cake, tinned hams, plum puddings, bon bons and chocolates preferred.
-Gifts for children are also welcome, particularly for the age group between 12 to 16 years.
+Donations of unwrapped gifts and food items are particularly welcome, with festive items such as Christmas cake, tinned hams, plum puddings, bon bons and chocolates preferred.

 Hampers made up from donated goods will be distributed by Lifeline Harbour to Hawkesbury to people in need across the local area.
 In previous years Lifeline has distributed around 130 hampers every Christmas to local families.